 - Compounded medications can be significantly cheaper than commercial products.
 Although the cost of compounded drugs depends on several factors—including the equipment required to produce the medication and the amount of time spent in researching and preparing the medication—the compounding pharmacist has access to pure, high quality chemicals that often have lower costs.Higher quality pharmaceuticals can translate to lower doses, which is less expensive.
 Also, by removing any designer dyes and preservatives patented by a specific drug manufacturing company, compounded medications can end up being significantly cheaper than their commercial counterparts.

 - Compounding pharmacies increase the availability of hard to find drugs and medications.
-Certain medications like hormone therapies and human chorionic gonadotropin (HCG) diet injections are hard to find.
+Certain medications like hormone therapies are hard to find.
 Because they can create your prescriptions for you, rather than waiting on a drug manufacturer to produce more, compounding pharmacies are often able to offer you much more reasonable wait times.

 - Unique medications can be produced by a compounding pharmacy.
 Medications for your pets, diaper rash creams, and homeopathic treatments are all available through compounding pharmacies.
 Some compounding pharmacies hold patents on their own formulas and sell them locally.